amrita4250/Resume-Generator/README.md

-This interactive web application is a great way to create and download resumes in different formats.
+This responsive web application is a great way to create and download resumes in different formats.
 It provides a user-friendly interface that makes it easy to input details, work experience, education, projects, and more and generate a professional-looking resume in various formats.

 ## Available Scripts